saboo-vivek/FaceDetection/README.md

 1 Download OpenCV: Install OpenCV from the official [OpenCV](https://github.com/opencv/opencv/releases) website and set it up in your development environment.
     * To set up OpenCV environment variables, open "Edit the system environment variables," go to "Environment Variables," edit the "Path" under "System variables," and add the path to the OpenCV binaries (e.g.,       C:\opencv\build\x64\vc16\bin).

-2 Download Haar Cascade Classifier: Download the [haarcascade_frontalface_default.xml](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml) from the OpenCV GitHub repository.
+2 Download Haar Cascade Classifier: Download the [haarcascade_frontalface_default.xml](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml) from the OpenCV GitHub repository.Place haarcascade_frontalface_default.xml in the Same Folder as your project executable.

 3 Create a new Visual Studio Empty project.
 4 Add the OpenCV include directories, lib directories, and set up the opencv_world490.lib as mentioned in the code section.